zoekirsh/ruby-basics-assessment-newsletter/README.md

 1. Invalid syntax, code does not execute.
 2. Valid syntax, but does not correctly use conditional statements, looping constructs, methods, or load code from other files
 3. Valid syntax.
-Use of conditional statements, looping constructs, methods, and code loading is incomplete or with some errors.
+Use of conditional statements, looping constructs, and methods is incomplete or with some errors.
 4. Valid syntax.
-Correct use of conditional statements, looping constructs, methods, and code loading.
+Correct use of conditional statements, looping constructs, and methods.
 Code generates the right output when executed.
 Code may have some unclear variable names, comments, formatting, or non-idiomatic Ruby.
 5. Valid syntax.
-Correct use of conditional statements, looping constructs, methods, and code loading.
+Correct use of conditional statements, looping constructs, and methods.
 Code generates the right output when executed.
 Code uses clear variable names, comments, formatting, and idiomatic Ruby.

 ### Problem Solving and Debugging in Ruby